BluTargaryan/peaceakoja-portfolio-v2/README.md

 Project now at shippable condition.

 ## Diary Entry 7.1
-Fixed link issue in projects section of home page
+Fixed link issue in projects section of home page, refactored button as its own component